 We focus on chemical and physical processes important in the atmosphere.
 Of special interest are atmospheric aerosol particles and the role they play in urban air pollution, climate change and atmospheric chemistry.
-Ultimately are goal is to better understand the role of human activity on the Earth's atmosphere.
+Ultimately our goal is to better understand the role of human activity on the Earth's atmosphere.

 Atmospheric aerosol particles, which range in size from 10 to 10,000 nanometers, can effect Earths climate by scattering or absorbing solar radiation and by modifying the nucleation and reflectivity of clouds.
 For example, a recent analysis suggests that a large portion of Arctic warming may be attributed to atmospheric soot, a type of atmospheric aerosol.
 Poorly understood from a scientific standpoint, atmospheric aerosols constitute one of the largest uncertainties in predicting future climate change.
 Aerosol particles also negatively affect air quality and are largely responsible for visibility reduction in urban environments.
 Elevated levels of aerosol particles are also strongly correlated with increased cardio-pulmonary morbidity, according to epidemiological studies.